hansrune/BallValveController/README.md

 ### Materials used

 This project uses the [Seed Studio XIAO ESP32C3 RISC-V module](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html).
 This tiny device has proven to be more reliable than most ESP8266 modules used in earlier versions.
 This module also comes with an IPX connector for connecting an external antenna, and is delivered with a simple external antenna for good range.
+This device is also EMI shielded and certified.

 A ball valve like [these HSH-FLO valves](https://www.ebay.com/itm/121728665101?var=420727385309) uses metal gears, and also have a manual override possibility.
 Despite the moderate cost, I have found them very reliable.
-I typically use a 2 or some times 3-port version, size 3/4" DN20, DC12/24V and with CR05-01 wiring
+Manufacturer claims 100k operations.
+I typically use a 2 or some times 3-port version, size 3/4" DN20, DC12/24V and with CR05-01 wiring, including a manual overrride whell option.

-Any available 12V DC power supply over 1A should do.
+Any available 12V DC power supply delivering 1A or more should do.

 There are many options and possible pinouts for DC-DC converters for the 12V to 5V conversion.
 A linear regulator (L7805) will need a heatsink, so a DC-DC converter is recommended.